Elementary Religious Education

 1. Nurture their personal sense of spirituality.

-2. Trust in our God that is loving and caring.
+2. Trust in our God who is loving and caring.

 3. Look for and respect the presence of God in them, in others, and in the world around them.